MojosBeans100/CI-MS5-loveplants/README.md

 ## Google emails
 To set up the project to send emails and to use a Google account as an SMTP server, the following steps are required
-1. Create an email account at google.com, login, navigate to Settings in your gmail account and then click on Other Google Account Settings
+1. Create an email account at google.com, login, navigate to Settings and then click on Other Google Account Settings
 2. Turn on 2-step verification and follow the steps to enable
 3. Click on app passwords, select Other as the app and give the password a name, for example Django
 <br>![App password](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652523635/LovePlants/Testing/Validation/gmailapp_spjooj.jpg)
-4. Click create and a 16 digit password will be generated, note the password down
+4. Click create and a 16 digit password will be generated
 5. In the env.py file, create an environment variable called EMAIL_HOST_PASS with the 16 digit password
 6. In the env.py file, create an environment variable called EMAIL_HOST_USER with the email address of the gmail account
 7. Set and confirm the following values in the settings.py file to successfully send emails